โŒจ๏ธ

 120 WPMElite

-120 WPM is exceptional β€” top 1% of all typists.
+120 WPM is exceptional โ€” top 1% of all typists.
 Only competitive typists and dedicated professionals reach this speed.
-It far exceeds any job requirement.
-At this level, your fingers move faster than most people can read.
+Your fingers move faster than most people can read.

 GOOD SPEED BY CONTEXT